kaotickj/The-Not-So-Simple-PHP-Command-Shell/README.md

 <img src="https://github.com/kaotickj/The-Not-So-Simple-PHP-Command-Shell/blob/main/img/nsscmdshell-title-desc.png" /><br>

 It goes without saying that the effectiveness of the various functions depends on the target os's support of the functions and the current user's permissions.
 This was designed for and tested on Windows XP - Windows 8.1 with very limited testing on Win10.</p>
-&sub;1 I generally cd into my "windowstools" folder and start a simple http server:
+&sub;1 I generally cd into my "windowstools" folder and start a simple http server:<br>
 <code>cd windowstools</code><br>
 <code>python3 -m http.server 8000</code>.<br>